SchneePingu/swipy/README.md

 ### Configuration

-To configure `swipy`, navigate to the browser menu for managing add-ons, which can be accessed by typing `about:addons` in the URL bar, and open the settings of `swipy`.
+To configure `swipy`, navigate to the extension settings, which can be accessed by the shortcut `Ctrl+Alt+c`.
+Alternatively open the settings in the browser menu for managing add-ons by typing `about:addons` in the URL bar.
 The settings provide you with the following form, where the entries in the lists of matching values correspond to the text displayed on profile badges:

 <form>